-Based on the number of switches among the four movement tactics we identified, switching behavior actually increased the proportion of migrants rather than contributing to the declining migration and increasing residency reported across the GYE and similar systems (Hebblewhite et al. 2006; Middleton et al. 2013; Cole et al. 2015).
+Based on the number of switches among the four movement tactics during our study period, switching behavior actually increased the proportion of migrants rather than contributing to the declining migration and increasing residency reported across the GYE and similar systems (Hebblewhite et al. 2006; Middleton et al. 2013; Cole et al. 2015).
 If increasing residency is happening across the system, our results indicate that switching is not increasing the proportion of residents.
 However, migratory subpopulations in many herds continue to decline, suggesting that behavioral changes alone are not keeping pace with differing fitness between tactics (Hebblewhite et al. 2006; Middleton et al. 2013; Cole et al. 2015).
 This could be due to migrants suffering from lower survival, reduced recruitment, or both relative to their nonmigratory counterparts (Cole et al. 2015).
 It is possible that switching may play a role in the increase in residency if animals first switch from a migratory tactic, then benefit from increased fitness that encourages continued residency following the initial switch, though our data neither support nor refute this.

 Our findings add to the growing body of work showing that the primary herbivore in this important ecosystem is capable of responding dynamically to both natural and anthropogenic changes.
-Very few switches between residents and long distance migrants took place during our study (2% of all switching was either LDM to R or R to LDM), suggesting that switching functions as a short-term adjustment rather than a mechanism for large changes in behavior.
+Very few switches between residents and long-distance migrants took place during our study (2% of all switching was either LDM to R or R to LDM), suggesting that switching functions as a short-term adjustment rather than a mechanism for large changes in behavior.
 In fact, of the twelve elk that switched multiple times, all but one eventually switched back to their original tactic.
 Even for elk that did not switch tactics, few remained in exactly the same position on the spectrum from one year to the next.
 This is likely because ungulates exhibit multiple types of plasticity that may alter their position on the migratory spectrum.
 In addition to switching migratory tactics, ungulates can make changes to migratory routes or shift migration timing in response to habitat changes (Xu et al. 2021).
 Elk in the GYE have been shown to shift both spatial and temporal dimensions of migration in response to changing snow conditions and predation risk, as well as human land use and harvest pressure (White and Garrot 2005; Rickbeil et al. 2019; Jones et al. 2014).
 Migratory plasticity is necessary for the long-term persistence of migratory behavior, as it serves as a buffer to climatic and anthropogenic induced habitat change (Xu et al. 2021).
 Indeed, human disturbances on the winter and spring migratory ranges were the most commonly supported extrinsic drivers of switching behavior, influencing switching from both EM and LDM tactics.
 Together, our results suggest that human land uses are altering ungulate migration, but individuals within herds may have the ability to share information and adapt to these changing conditions.